-An inbound endpoint is a message entry point that can inject messages directly from the transport layer to the mediation layer, without going through the Axis engine.
+An inbound endpoint is a message entry point that can inject messages directly from the transport layer to the mediation layer, without going through the Axis2 engine.
 The following diagram illustrates the inbound endpoint architecture.

 Out of the existing transports only the HTTP transport supports multi-tenancy, this is one limitation that is overcome with the introduction of the inbound architecture.
 Another limitation when it comes to conventional Axis2 based transports is that the transports do not support dynamic configurations.
-With inbound endpoints, it is possible to create inbound messaging channels dynamically, and there is also built-in cluster coordination as well as multi-tenancy support for all transports.
+With the ESB profile inbound endpoints, it is possible to create inbound messaging channels dynamically, and there is also built-in cluster coordination as well as multi-tenancy support for all transports.